This guide explains how to audit your inventory and reconcile inventory variances. It is intended for advanced users.

 The variances can be explained as open POs with remaining activity to conclude and as accrued COGS values.

-Thus, we can conclude that this example system is reconciled.
+Thus, we can conclude that the example system is reconciled.

 Additional Inventory Auditing